 At Community Co-Pack NW it is our mission to foster a more equitable and inclusive consumer products industry.

 We are a team of community-centered entrepreneurs, diverse in background, experience and knowledge.
-Collectively we have more than 40 years of experience in the food industry.
-We have founded and led food businesses, run catering companies, operated restaurants, worked in food distribution, planted seeds and harvested CSAs and worked too many farmers market booths, vendor fairs and trade shows to count.
+Together we have more than 30 years of experience in the food industry.
+We have founded and led food businesses, operated restaurants, worked in food distribution, planted seeds and harvested CSAs and worked too many farmers market booths, vendor fairs and trade shows to count.

 Chris Bailey is a passionate food entrepreneur, small business advisor and trained chef.
 Growing up in Hawaii to a Thai immigrant and restaurant entrepreneur, he spent his childhood growing up in the back of the restaurant, curiously watching the inner working of a startup food business.
 Here Chris developed a passion for food that followed him to Oregon.
 He has worked with dozens of clients to help get their products onto shelves and is excited to help companies take the next step forward!